xzachx/xzachx.github.io/index.md

 ---

 ## Future Contract Rolling
-Attempted to determine the optimal time to buy and sell futures contracts for Tesla stock using future contract rolling.
+Attempted to determine optimal times to buy and sell futures contracts for Tesla stock using future contract rolling.
+Data was gathered using the Google Finance API.

 #### Tools Used: Python, Time Series Analysis, Google Finance API